machina-ratiocinatrix/machina-ratiocinatrix.github.io/index.md

 Theme:
     Justice<br>
 Participants:
-    **Theodotos** - a newly discovered ancient philosopher who anticipated the emergence of thingking machines and held dialogues with one or many of them as thought experiments;
+    <b>Theodotos</b> - a newly discovered ancient philosopher who anticipated the
+            emergence of thingking machines and held dialogues with one or many of them as thought experiments;
-    **Thingking-Machine** - a Machine, performing continuous thingking in the course of the dialogue, based on its changing context and content.<br>
+    <b>Thingking-Machine</b> - a Machine, performing continuous thingking in the
+            course of the dialogue, based on its changing context and content.<br>
 Summary:
     Theodotos and Thingking-Machine are discussing Justice with Thrasymachus,